-NOTE 3 This procedure is not supported if the AF request targets includes "externalGroupId", "externalGroupIds" or "extSubscCats" attributes within the TrafficInfluSub data type.
+NOTE 5 This procedure is not supported if the AF request targets includes "externalGroupId", "externalGroupIds" or "extSubscCats" attributes within the TrafficInfluSub data type.

-Editor’s Note: The details on how to use the received target UE information, DNN/S-NSSAI, and port information, how to interact with the HPLMN and/or the UPF, how to deduce the valid IP address, DNN and S-NSSAI information, and how to use those in the procedures (e.g. interaction with the V-UDR) requires further stage 2 work.

-The NEF shall derive the information to be stored in the UDR.
+The NEF shall derive the information to be stored in the UDR considering the information received from the AF, the H-PLMN derivation (e.g. from GPSI, DNN) and the information obtained from the V-UPF (e.g. SUPI, IP address, DNN, S-NSSAI) or H-NEF (e.g.DNN, S-NSSAI, SUPI) when applicable according to the scenarios described above.

-Editor’s Note: It is FFS how the NEF derives the required UE identity information to be stored in the UDR.

-After having performed the necessary mappings as described above, the NEF shall interact with the UDR to store the traffic influence parameters as described in 3GPP TS 29.504 [20] and 3GPP TS 29.519 [23].If the NEF receives an error response from the UDR, the NEF shall not create, update or delete the resource and shall respond to the AF with a proper error status code.
+After having derived the informationas described above, the NEF shall interact with the UDR to store the traffic influence parameters as described in 3GPP TS 29.504 [20] and 3GPP TS 29.519 [23].If the NEF receives an error response from the UDR, the NEF shall not create, update or delete the resource and shall respond to the AF with a proper error status code.
 If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, when applicable.

 After receiving a successful response from the UDR, the NEF shall: